miketogn/codelouisvilleFSJS/README.md

 open localhost:3030 in a browser to interact with the project.

+My original intent for this project was to create a system to manage agenda content for my neighborhood HOA board.
+Thanks to the advise of my mentors, it very quickly became an exercise in manipulating nested content inside the database, which was alot more complicated that I first expected.
+My intention is continue to expand this project into my original concept.

 future updates will include:
+  * improvements to the UI
+  * migration to vue js for the front end.
   * each agenda will be displayed seperately.
   * user authentication.
   * addition of sub-items.